microsoft/DevSkim/README.md

 ### .NET Core Global Tool

-If you already have .NET Core 5.0 installed, you can install the DevSkim CLI dotnet global tool by running the following from a command line:
+If you already have .NET 5.0 installed, you can install the DevSkim CLI dotnet global tool by running the following from a command line:

 `dotnet tool install --global Microsoft.CST.DevSkim.CLI`